bats-core/bats-detik/README.md

 echo "It all depends on your cluster configuration"

 # Export the namespace for Helm (v2)
-export TILLER_NAMESPACE=<your namespace>
+# export TILLER_NAMESPACE=<your namespace>

 # Execute the tests
 bats sources/tests/main.bats
 ```

+It can also be used in a continuous integration platform.

 ### Continuous Integration

 An example is given for Jenkins in [the examples](examples/ci).
-The syntax is quite simple and may be easily adapted for other solutions, such as GitLab CI,
-Tracis CI, etc.
+The syntax is quite simple and may be easily adapted for other solutions, such as GitLab CI, Tracis CI, etc.

 ## Syntax Reference